skip to Main Content

 We spent the next two hours consoling him, assuring him that he was skilled and would easily find a new job.
 He left the office heavy-hearted.
 Though we felt sad for him, what troubled us more was who would be next.
 We tried to convince ourselves that we were indispensable to the company and that it wouldn’t happen to us.

 Every third day, a meeting was held in the boss’s office, and one of us was called in.
 It became clear that we would all eventually be let go.
 The question now was, who would be the last?
 We pretended to be cool and joked about the situation, but the truth was, each of us was worried and constantly analyzing our position in the office.
 I participated silently in all the staff meetings.
 It became a routine: the same tension and anxiety from the beginning of the day, ending with a termination.
-It was a highly stressful situation.
+It was a stressful situation.

 Everyone was surprised that I hadn’t been called in by the bosses yet.
 A month later, only a few of us were left, including me.
 Initially, it was about my ego, but now I didn’t want to be the very last one.
 It was a strange play of the mind.
 The next day, I was called by the boss.
 I felt relieved as all the tension immediately dropped from my mind, and I relaxed.
 I happily packed my bag and left.